Crowdsourcing is the practice of turning to a body of people to obtain needed knowledge, goods or services.

-The term was first coined in 2006 by Wired magazine author Jeff Howe in an article titled "The Rise of Crowdsourcing."
-Howe suggested that crowdsourcing encouraged the best-qualified and most creative participants to join in on a project.
+The term crowdsourcing is a combination of crowds and outsourcing and was coined in 2006 by Wired magazine author Jeff Howe in his article "The Rise of Crowdsourcing."

 As the term implies, crowdsourcing is when an entity -- whether an individual or an organization -- requests specific resources from a group of people (the crowd).
 Businesses, individuals and organizations of all kinds have used this process to solicit ideas and raise money as well as consolidate and promote information.Content Continues Below